Taking the Bus in Spanish: Don’t get lost in Mexico

 But if you talk cara a cara con un vendedor (face to face with a salesperson) then you will need chunks like:

-- ¿Dónde está la taquilla?
-(Where is the ticket office?)
+¿Dónde está la taquilla? | Where is the ticket office? |

-- ¿Puedo hablar con tu gerente?
-(Can I speak with your manager?)
+ÂżPuedo hablar con tu gerente? | Can I speak with your manager? |

-- ¿Puedes repetir más despacio, por favor?
-(Can you repeat slower, please?)
+¿Puedes repetir más despacio, por favor? | Can you repeat slower, please? |

-- ¿Cuántas paradas hace el autobús?
-(How many stops does the bus do?)
+¿Cuántas paradas hace el autobús? | How many stops does the bus do? |

-- ¿A qué hora llegaríamos al destino final?
-(A what time are we arriving at the final destination?)
+ÂżA quĂ© hora llegarĂamos al destino final? | At what time are we arriving at the final destination? |

 These will be useful when trying to buy a ticket at the counter.

-If you need more useful chunks in Spanish that you can use all the time when speaking to natives, then make sure to download our free Spanish chunking kit and the link is in the description.
+If you need more useful chunks in Spanish that you can use all the time when speaking to natives, then make sure to download our free Spanish chunking kit and the link is in the description.Â

 Alright, so finally you have your ticket and it is time for you to tomar tu primer autobús en México (take your first bus in Mexico).
 It doesn’t matter if it’s for a long distance or inner city trips, here are some useful chunks you will need or that you might hear from el chofer del autobús (the bus driver):